TU-Berlin-DIMA/fast-interconnects/README.md

 Now, log out and log in again.

-### numa-gpu fails with: Error: Device memory not supported in this context!
+### NUMA-GPU fails with: Error: Device memory not supported in this context!

 You've attempted to run a CPU program with device memory.
 Try using `--mem-type system` or `--mem-type numa`.